MeanEYE/Sunflower/README.md

 Sunflower
 =========

 Sunflower is a small and highly customizable twin-panel file manager for Linux with support for plugins.
 It is intended to be an easy-to-use and powerful file manager that seamlessly integrates into the GNOME desktop environment (but not limited to).
+Fully compatible and native to Wayland compositors.

 ![Screen shot](https://i.imgur.com/s2FRrmH.png)